-Although there are many things that can make a hip and thigh hurt, by far the most common is simple muscle pain caused by muscle knots (a.k.a. myofascial trigger points).
-The trigger points themselves are usually in the hips, but the pain often spreads downwards into the thigh.
-A common and easy example of this phenomenon is Perfect Spot #6: the trigger point is in the upper hip, but the pain spreads into the back, buttocks, and thigh.
+The most common cause of hip pain, especially in younger patients, is probably just the aching and stiffness associated with “muscle knots,” sore spots known as trigger points (TrPs).6 The TrPs themselves are usually in the hips, but the pain often spreads (“refers”) downwards into the thigh.7 A common and easy example of this phenomenon is Perfect Spot #6: the TrP is in the upper hip, but the pain spreads into the back, buttocks, and thigh.
 Another important example is the common trigger point in the tensor fasciae latae muscle.8

-Hip muscle pain is not only a common problem in general — with or without ITBS — but is also potentially implicated in ITBS.
-For instance, ITBS may because of tight, grouchy hip muscles that control the tension on the IT band.
+Hip muscle pain is not only a common problem in general — with or without ITBS — but also potentially implicated in ITBS.
+For instance, grouchy hip muscles that control the tension on the IT band might be a minor factor causing ITBS.
 Many ITBS patients seem to experience significant hip discomfort in addition to their strong lateral knee pain.
 Treating the hip pain may or may not have any effect on ITBS, but is probably worthwhile in itself.

 If you think that you might have hip muscle pain, my muscle pain tutorial should be your next stop.